 Builderall vs Clickfunnels – Which is Best to Create High Converting Marketing Funnels?

-Builderall vs Clickfunnels – which is the better sales funnel software?
+Builderall vs Clickfunnels – which is the better sales funnel software for digital marketing growth?

 This is a question I’ve seen a lot lately in internet marketing Facebook groups.
 This article will give you a FULL comparison of the actual differences between the two.

-First, a confession, a year ago I thought about replacing Clickfunnels with Builderall because it was the more affordable choice and they could both create sales funnels.
+First, a confession, a year ago I thought about replacing Clickfunnels with Builderall, founded by Erick Salgado, because it was the more affordable choice and they could both create sales funnels and landing pages.

-After all, every YouTube video about this comparison overhyped Builderall as it being a Clickfunnels Killer.
+After all, every YouTube video about this comparison overhyped Builderall as a Clickfunnels Killer.

 I found out that most of the people reviewing and comparing Builderall were just affiliates trying to make a commission based on Builderall’s two-tiered affiliate program.